 Even so, it’s not as simple to distinguish between the two with these definitions - there are those who will claim their behavior was simply in jest because they regard the victim as a friend.

 But even when the recipient and perpetrator are friends, this doesn’t mean to say that what someone sees as just a bit of harmless banter isn’t upsetting; even to their best friend.

 With this being said, it’s important that we communicate to students the impact harmless ‘banter’ can have on their peers and how it can in fact be seen as bullying.

 We’ve come up with some simple steps that you can present to your students to help get them thinking about their actions so we can help them answer the questions, what is the difference between banter and bullying, and when does banter become bullying?

-We’ve all been there, you’re all having a laugh and someone oversteps the mark.
-Because they’re your friend you laugh it off, but if you don’t call someone out on the fact they’ve taken it too far, you’re only going to encourage more comments of a similar vein.
+Don’t humour bad banter - We’ve all been there, you’re all having a laugh and someone oversteps the mark and leaves a student upset.
+Because they’re friends they laugh it off, but you can tell one of them isn't happy.
+If you don’t call someone out on the fact they’ve taken it too far, you’re only going to encourage more comments of a similar vein.

 For more information on ways to prevent bullying visit the Anti-bullying Alliance and remember we don't always have to wait for Anti-Bullying Week to raise awareness of bullying.